catalyst/developing-with-cwp/docs/08_CreatingADataobject.md

 Now, If you would like a place in the CMS for particular data objects to be viewed, created, updated etc which transcends pages, you can provide this by creating a Model Admin.
 As the name suggests this feature provides an Admin for our Models.
 We will create one of these now so we can create some Facility records for use later once we link them up to new VenuePage.

-* In atom right-click on the mysite/code directory and choose to create a new folder
-* Call it "admins"
-* Now right-click on the admins folder and choose new file
+* In mysite/code directory, right-click on the admins folder and choose new file
 * Call it FacilityAdmin.php
 * Add the code below to this file...